GUIDELINES FOR MUSEUMS OR OTHER NOT-FOR-PROFIT VISUAL-ARTS INSTITUTIONS WORKING WITH ARTISTS ON EXHIBITIONS AND COMMISSIONED WORKS

 Adopted by the CAA Board of Directors on October 27, 2002; revised on October 23, 2016.

-The College Art Association is the leading professional organization of visual artists and art historians and many museum professionals.
-CAA offers the following guidelines for consideration by the professional staffs of museums or not-for-profit galleries and comparable institutions (hereafter “museum’) when they work with exhibitors/artists (hereafter “artist”) as independent contractors loaning or creating original works of art for the institutions’ exhibition programs and/or permanent collections.
+College Art Association (CAA) offers the following guidelines for consideration by the professional staffs of museums or not-for-profit galleries and comparable institutions (hereafter “museum’) when they work with exhibitors/artists (hereafter “artist”) as independent contractors loaning or creating original works of art for the institutions’ exhibition programs and/or permanent collections.

 In the relations between a museum and an artist, a written document—which could take the form of a contract, memorandum, or letter of understanding (hereafter “contract”)—is essential for articulating the rights and responsibilities of both parties to avoid misunderstandings and conflicts.
 The following guidelines focus in particular on matters to be addressed in preparing a contract.
 Where possible, it should be drawn up at the outset, or as soon as is feasible, before any collaborative work beyond the initial proposal is undertaken.
 Given the inevitably dynamic nature of the enterprise, however, the parties should recognize that it may not be feasible to address every conceivable circumstance in writing beforehand and that the contract should permit the parties to act flexibly in allocating responsibilities between them.
 The contract may provide language allowing changes to be made via amendments.